Litzko/FirstRepository/README.md

-A basic "Hello World" Project
+A basic "Hello World" project